StatCan/aaw/docs/en/6-FAQ/FAQ.md

 GPUs are efficient matrix multipliers.
 When training a machine learning model, especially a neural network, most of the performed calculations are matrix multiplications, hence GPUs are well suited for training neural networks.
-If you do not need to train a neural network model then you probably don\'t need a GPU.
+If you do not need to train a neural network model then you probably don't need a GPU.
 Since GPUs consume a lot of energy they are expensive to run in the cloud so please use them sparingly.